MA musicology, Spring 2019

 Kevin is an active writer, editor, and speaker.
 He has written program notes for various organizations, including the Aspen Music Festival and School, Music Academy of the West, and BBC Proms, and liner notes for releases by Chavdar Parashkevov, Natasha Kislenko, and Sung Chang.
 He has also presented pre-concert talks in Aspen, Aliso Viejo, and Santa Barbara.
 For three summers, Kevin worked as the Assistant Program Book Editor at the Aspen Music Festival and School (2018–19, 2021).

-In 2015, Kevin graduated from California State University, Long Beach with a bachelor’s degree in music history & literature.
-His senior thesis, completed under the supervision of Dr. Kristine Forney and Dr. Roger Hickman, examined archival materials relating to Richard Addinsell’s score for the 1939 film Goodbye, Mr. Chips.
-Kevin spent the summer of 2015 working in the Music Division of the Library of Congress, where he organized and archived twentieth-century publicity photographs of performers, composers, and conductors as part of the Library’s Junior Fellows program.
+In spring 2015, Kevin graduated from California State University, Long Beach with a Bachelor’s in music history & literature.
+He spent summer 2015 at the Music Division of the Library of Congress, organizing and archiving twentieth-century publicity photographs as part of the Junior Fellows summer intern program.

 In his spare time, Kevin enjoys blogging, movies, attending concerts, playing horn, and long walks.